conductor-oss/conductor/docs/documentation/clientsdks/python-sdk.md

 # Python SDK

-Software Development Kit for Netflix Conductor, written on and providing support for Python.
+Software Development Kit for Conductor, written on and providing support for Python.

 The code for the Python SDk is available on [Github](https://github.com/conductor-sdk/conductor-python).
 Please feel free to file PRs, issues, etc. there.